 Its objectives are to hold a biennial Congress, to arrange the biennial Poynter lecture (on alternate years with the Congress), to represent the United Kingdom in the affairs of the International Society for the History of Medicine and to encourage study, teaching and research in medical history.

 The next Poynter lecture will be held on Wednesday 15th October 2014 at The Wellcome Building Conference Centre, 183 Euston Road, London.
 Entitled Preaching, Politics and Philanthropy: The Quakers in Pharmacy 1650 to 1900 it will be presented by Dr Stuart Anderson.
-More details on the BSHM website.
+More details here and on the BSHM website.

 Members of BSHR are automatically members of BSHM.